 The background of the learner plays an influential role when trying to teach them a new written language.
 Those with an English background tend to use phonological information to learn a written language.
 This means of learning also extends to kanji (Kubota 1).
 Kanji can often be broken up into radicals or subunits which can give information on how it should be read (Saito 237).
-Analysis is made easier by the fact that phonological radicals have been shown to be mostly used for their phonological function (Saito 234).
+Analysis is made easier in that phonological radicals have been shown to be mostly used for their phonological function (Saito 234).
 Thus, if a user can recognize these radicals they should be able to at least guess the reading and use other information to conclude its meaning.
-However, the sheer number of radicals that must be learned in order to do this efficiently is itself a difficult task.
-Those who come from a Chinese background may have less difficulty with this but it does not necessarily improve their results.
-Kanji have both native Chinese (on) and Japanese (kun) readings, and this is a large task for all learners to overcome (Saito 237).
+However, the large number of radicals that must be learned in order to do this efficiently is itself a difficult task to do quickly.
+Those who come from a Chinese background may have less difficulty with this task but it does not necessarily improve their results.
+Kanji have both native Chinese (on) and Japanese (kun) readings, and this extra requirement on learning readings is a large task for all learners to overcome (Saito 237).
 Various other factors can lead to different rates of literary acquisition.
 For example, for Japanese children phonological awareness, naming speed, and letter knowledge can predict reading attainment concurrently and longitudinally (Inomata, 2).
 Studies have shown that all of the above are important for literary acquisition in Japanese, especially for young children (Inomata 9).

 Employing a single learning strategy that can be applied to all language students has been shown to not be an effective means of teaching.
-According to James Heisig, there are certain factors to consider when teaching kanji to students that could help them retain the knowledge long term.
+According to James Heisig, there are certain factors to consider when teaching kanji to students that could help them retain knowledge long term.
 First is all or nothing, in that one should either commit to learning the language in its entirety or not do it at all.
 Next is the order in which they learn the kanji.
-In order to effectively learn the kanji, one must master the simple kanji before they can move on the complicated ones.
+In order to effectively learn the kanji, one must master the simple kanji before they can move on the complicated ones (Heisig).
+In this context Heisig refers to simple kanji as those with a low stroke count and number of radicals.
+Whether this also refers to its commonality is not clear.
 Third is that learning different aspects of the language such as reading, writing, and speaking should be kept separate from each other (Heisig).
 Since each will present differing degrees and types of difficulties to the student, it is important to keep them separate in order to keep the problems associated with them separate.
 Finally, each student learns at a different pace.
-Knowing this, it becomes apparent that lessons in teaching kanji should become tailored to the student in order to maximize their ability to learn it affectively (Heisig).
+Knowing this, it becomes apparent that lessons in teaching kanji should be tailored to the student in order to maximize their ability to learn it affectively (Heisig).
+First, mnemonic and pictorial strategies will be discussed on how this process can be developed.
+Next different kinds of motivational strategies will be examined.
+With the information gathered from these areas of study, a web application will be developed in order to customize the educational experience to the learner.

 Mnemonic and Pictorial Strategies